Unity-Technologies/ProjectAuditor/Documentation~/Shaders.md

 <img src="images/shaders.png">

-Note that built-in shaders included only after building the project for the target platform.
+Note that built-in shaders are reported only after building the project for the target platform.